liammulhern/west-driver-init/README.md

 ## Purpose

 `west-driver-init` is a West extension that streamlines the creation of a new Zephyr driver by generating a complete directory structure and file stubs (header, source, Kconfig, CMakeLists, DTS binding).
-It helps maintain consistency and follows Zephyr’s best practices.

 ## Features